FAQs

 Projects

-The Projects UK-wide section ranks those firms and lawyers who advise on the financing, refinancing, development and expansion of large projects that arise from the capital intensive infrastructure and energy markets.
-Projects covered include, but are not limited to, transmission lines, pipelines, resources storage, telecommunications infrastructure, airports, ports and bridges, as well as various types of social infrastructure assets, including hospitals, schools, housing, roads and rail developments.
+The Projects UK-wide section ranks those firms and lawyers who advise on the financing and development of large projects that arise from the capital-intensive infrastructure and energy markets.
+Projects covered include, but are not limited to, transmission lines, pipelines, resources storage, telecommunications infrastructure, airports, ports and bridges, as well as various assets including hospitals, schools, housing, roads and rail developments.

 Related sections: Banking & Finance, Construction, Energy & Natural Resources, Infrastructure